JvanKatwijk/dab-cmdline/scanner/README.md

 Band III region (i.e. app 175 ..
 230 Mhz) and store the results
 automatically in a file.

 Output is
+a.
+Default  detailed output format is ".csv" with ";" (semicolo) as separator, use -J option to set output format to Json
-a. on the terminal for each channel where DAB signals were detected a brief description of the ensemble and a list of services as shown below
+b. on the terminal for each channel where DAB signals were detected a brief description of the ensemble and a list of services as shown below

 	channel 5B -> EId 805B	ensembleName 5B Z-H/Zeeland